 Academic information

-Students from institutions that have a formal exchange agreement with USask can participate in the Student Exchange Program.
-You can study here for one or two terms and you pay your tuition to your home institution.
+Students from institutions with a formal exchange agreement with USask are eligible to participate in the Student Exchange Program.
+Participants can study at the University of Saskatchewan for one or two terms while continuing to pay tuition to their home institution.

 Exchange Students must maintain full-time student status by taking 3 to 5 courses per term.